uhhJoyz/hitting-set-ilp/README.md

 - [1]

 The solution to this problem is [1, 2, 3, 4].
 Each data item corresponds to a set, represented with 1's at the location of each tag contained within the sets.

+The code can also be executed from the command line using the following command:

+python3.8 hs_solver.py input_file.txt output_file.txt